Share your story related to being a BIPOC student, staff or faculty member at CU Denver

 BIPOC refers to Black, Indigenous, and People of Color

-We have 6 seats available for UCD students, staff members and faculty members who self-identify as BIPOC in a 2-day in-person digital storytelling workshop on Auraria campus noon-5pm Friday 22 April and noon-5pm Friday 29 April, 2022.
-Workshop location is room 1806 North Classroom.
+Eight seats are available for UCD students, staff members and faculty members who self-identify as BIPOC in a 2-day in-person digital storytelling workshop on Auraria campus noon-5pm Friday 11 November and noon-5pm Friday 18 November 2022.
+Workshop location is Room 1407, North Classroom.

 Our project contributes to diversity by creating space for BIPOC community members at CU Denver to share experiences related workplace culture, structural racism and a sense of belonging.